SplineSketch: Even More Accurate Quantiles with Error Guarantees: Implementation Details

-Finally, we remark that the multiplicative constant $C_b$ in the bucket bound~\eqref{eqn:bucketBound} resulting from the analysis in~App.~B is too large for practical usage, and we just use $C_b = 3$, while increasing $C_b$ during an epoch if needed and resetting it to $C_b = 3$ at each epoch end.
-That is, if there are no joinable pairs when a bucket must be split due to exceeding the bound, we double $C_b$ and reset the iteration; we note that such increases of $C_b$ happen rarely in practice.
+Finally, we remark that the multiplicative constant $C_b$ in the bucket bound~\eqref{eqn:bucketBound} resulting from the analysis in~Appendix~\ref{sec:analysis} is too large for practical usage, and we just use $C_b = 3$, while increasing $C_b$ during an epoch if needed and resetting it to $C_b = 3$ at each epoch end.
+That is, if there are no joinable pairs when a bucket must be split due to exceeding the bound, we double $C_b$ and reset the iteration.
+We note that such increases of $C_b$ happen rarely in practice, and provably stop after several iterations (when exceeding the constant $C_b$ from the analysis).
+Therefore, this trick preserves the theoretical properties.